spollard/josh-works.github.io/_pages/stripe_course.md

 Since I'm using Jekyll and Github Pages to serve this website, I wanted to figure out how to be able to take payment with this as well.

-I've bundled all of my learnings into this course.
+I've bundled all of my learnings into three different packages:

+For $0, you'll get a sample of the guide, delivered to your inbox.

 For $30, you'll get the guide in written format.
 It looks like this: